antrea-io/antrea/docs/antctl.md

 ### Antctl Proxy

-Antctl can run as a reverse proxy for the Antrea API (Controller or arbitrary Agent).
+antctl can run as a reverse proxy for the Antrea API (Controller or arbitrary Agent).
 Usage is very similar to `kubectl proxy` and the implementation is essentially the same.